ElektraInitiative/libelektra/doc/keynames/README.md

 | `/elektra/data`         | `/elektra/version`      | "Key 1" and "Key 2" are siblings  |

 You can think of the Key Hierarchy (within a single Namespace) as a big tree of Keys.
-Each node in the tree is a single Key `K` and the children of the node are the Keys that directly below `K`.
+Each node in the tree is a single key `K` and the children of the nodes are the keys that are directly below `K`.

 ![Tree structure of a Key Hierarchy](tree.svg)